blackgrape2025/peterdavanzo-site/content/writing/ai-scales-mastery.md

 An online course can reach millions.

 Apprenticeship is more intensive.

-The problem is that it doesn't scale.
+The challenge is that intensive feedback doesn't scale.

 Until now.